Jonathan J. Adams

 Macroeconomic Models with Incomplete Information and Endogenous Signals

-Revise and Resubmit - Journal of Economic Theory This paper characterizes a general class of macroeconomic models with incomplete information, which feature endogenous signal processes.
-These types of models are not always well-behaved, possibly featuring zero or many equilibria, and solution algorithms may not converge.
-I introduce an Information Feedback Regularity condition to discipline these models.
-If the regularity condition is satisfied, then the model exhibits a number of nice properties, including: a "computable" equilibrium must exist, and if an equilibrium is stable, then it is the globally unique stable equilibrium.
-I prove that computable equilibria approximate uncomputable infinite-dimensional stable equilibria arbitrarily well, and that the regularity condition is necessary for any equilibrium to be stable.
-Then, I study the regularity condition and equilibrium properties in a number of example applications.
-Finally, I introduce an algorithm to solve the general model, and provide resources to compute it.
+This paper characterizes a general class of macroeconomic models with incomplete information, which feature endogenous signal processes.
+These models may exhibit multiple or no equilibria, and standard algorithms can fail to converge.
+I introduce an Information Feedback Regularity condition to impose discipline on these models.
+If the condition holds, the model has desirable properties: a computable equilibrium must exist, and if stable, it is the globally unique one.
+I also develop an algorithm to solve the general model and provide computational resources.

 Identifying News Shocks from Forecasts

-Under ReviewWe propose a method to identify the anticipated components of macroeconomic shocks in a structural VAR.
+We propose a method to identify the anticipated components of macroeconomic shocks in a structural VAR.
 We include empirical forecasts about each time series in the VAR.
-This introduces enough linear restrictions to identify each structural shock and to further decompose each one into "news" and ``surprise" shocks.
+This introduces enough linear restrictions to identify each structural shock and to further decompose each one into "news" and "surprise" shocks.
 We estimate a VAR on US time series using forecast data from the SPF, CBO, Federal Reserve, and asset prices.
 Unanticipated fiscal stimulus and monetary policy shocks have typical effects that match existing evidence.
 In our news-surprise decomposition, we find that news drives around one quarter of US business cycle volatility.
 News explains a larger share of the variance due to fiscal shocks than for monetary policy shocks.
 Finally, we use the news structure of the shocks to estimate counterfactual policy rules, and compare the ability of fiscal and monetary policy to moderate output and inflation.
 We find that coordinated fiscal and monetary policy are substantially more effective than either tool is individually.

 Equilibrium Determinacy with Behavioral Expectations

-Under Review Behavioral expectations affect determinacy in macroeconomic models.
+Behavioral expectations affect determinacy in macroeconomic models.
 Relaxing rational expectations can make models more or less well behaved, depending on the behavioral assumptions.
 In some cases, multiplicity is created; in other cases, multiplicity is eliminated.
 Is it possible to tell exactly when there are multiple solutions?
 Yes: I derive a Behavioral Blanchard-Kahn sufficient condition that ensures a unique equilibrium exists.
 If and only if this condition or a Sunspot Admissibility condition hold, then a model's solution must be unique.
 These conditions depend on the spectrum of the behavioral expectation operator.
 I describe how to check these conditions for an arbitrary behavioral expectation, and illustrate with a large variety of popular types of expectations, heuristics, and information frictions.
 As an example, I demonstrate that a large class of behavioral expectations imply a unique solution to the New Keynesian model with an interest rate peg, including all strictly backwards-looking heuristics.
 Another class of expectations imply that asset prices exhibit non-fundamental volatility in a standard model.

 Firestorm: Multiplicity in Models with Full Information